Years ago, I was reading a lengthy blog post written by a man named Mike Ramsey.

-Targeting in on a “specific customer” usually means that fewer people are fighting for that business.
-The trick is to find the openings in where your competition hasn’t already laid a solid foundation.
+Targeting a “specific customer” usually means that fewer people are fighting for that business.
+The trick is to find the openings where your competition hasn’t already laid a solid foundation.

 This is much more effective than trying to fish the entire pond at once.
-Start with a corner of the pond that no one else fishing.
+Start with a corner of the pond where no one else is fishing.

 For instance, when I was growing up I did lots of contracting and carpentry work.
 My boss was a man named Mike.
 Mike was a brilliant builder.
 He could build anything and he would do so with perfection.
 But, there was one job that he never touched.
 He hated doing cabinets.

 Cabinets require a serious attention to detail.
 You need to be meticulous and exact with your measurements.
 Mike always called the same guy when it came to cabinets.